sal-siddiqui/flask-blog/README.md

 - Users can update their account details, including their username, email address, and password.
 - **Ideally, users would receive a token via email with instructions to reset their password.
 However, since I could not get the email service working, I instead flash the reset link directly to the user.**

-## Usage
+## ⚙️ Usage

-To run the application, follow these steps:
+To run the application, you can either clone the GitHub repository to your local machine or pull the image from Docker.

+### GitHub Repository

 1. Clone the repository from GitHub: